konstructio/kubefirst/docs/kubefirst/github/after-install.md

 }
 ```

-Edit this code replacing the values for the `module name`, `username`, `fullname`, and `email`.
+Edit this code to replace the values for the `module name`, `username`, `fullname`, and `email`.
 There is also a file for your developers at `terraform/users/developers.tf`.
 You can duplicate those snippets of code in these files to create as many developers and admins as you need.

 Commit this change to a **new branch** and create a merge request.
 This will kick off the Atlantis workflow.
 Within a minute or so of submitting the merge request, a comment will appear on the merge request that shows the terraform plan with the changes it will be making to your infrastructure.